 | Read Time: 7 minutes | Personal Injury

-How long does a brain injury claim take?On average, it can take a brain injury claim anywhere from a few months to around two years to settle, but this time frame can be longer or shorter depending on the severity of the injuries involved and whether the case goes to trial.
+Negotiations and lawsuits involving a brain injury can settle in a few months to up to two years.
+But this time frame can be longer or shorter depending on the severity of the brain injuries involved and whether the case goes to trial.

 However, many factors can affect these claims and your ability to settle for the financial damages you need.
 Learn more from our team of Phoenix traumatic brain injury lawyers.